-Animal pests are decimating natural wildlife in New Zealand forests and in our suburb.
+Animal pests are decimating native wildlife

 They do this by predation – eating small birds, birds’ eggs, lizards, and insects.
 They also compete with our wildlife by eating their food – plants, insects and seeds.